FreeRADIUS/freeradius-server/doc/developer/contributing.rst

 you're not familiar with "the system."
 This text is a collection of suggestions which can greatly increase the chances of your change being accepted.

-Only trivial patches will be accepted via email.
+Note: Only trivial patches will be accepted via email.
 Large patches, or patches that modify a number of files MUST be submitted as a pull-request via GitHub.

 Hints and tips
 --------------